awais786/course-import/README.md

 To import a course, use the link below: [Import AI Courses](https://raw.githubusercontent.com/awais786/courses/main/edly/AI%20Courses/course.2jyd4n_5.tar.gz)

-### Example Python Code to Import a Course via POST Request
+### Example Python Code to Import a Course via POST Request inside edx-platform

 This example demonstrates how to use Python and the `requests` library to send a POST request to the course import API.